renovate-bot/khulnasoft-lab-_-tfsecurity/tfsecurity-to-vul-migration-guide.md

-# Migrating from tfsecurity to Vul
+# Migrating from tfsecurity to Tunnel
-Overtime we've taken [Vul][vul] to be the go-to scanning tool for a vareity of things.
+Overtime we've taken [Tunnel][tunnel] to be the go-to scanning tool for a vareity of things.
 This also includes terraform scanning.
-For further information, have a look at the announcement ["tfsecurity is joining the Vul family".](https://github.com/khulnasoft-lab/tfsecurity/discussions/1994)
+For further information, have a look at the announcement ["tfsecurity is joining the Tunnel family".](https://github.com/khulnasoft-lab/tfsecurity/discussions/56)

-### Main differences between Vul and tfsecurity
+### Main differences between Tunnel and tfsecurity

-Vul's design keeps misconfiguration up to date automatically.
-New misconfiguration are updated in Vul by pulling from the Container Registry.
-The embedded misconfiguration in Vul are only used if Vul cannot pull from the remote registry.
+Tunnel's design keeps misconfiguration up to date automatically.
+New misconfiguration are updated in Tunnel by pulling from the Container Registry.
+The embedded misconfiguration in Tunnel are only used if Tunnel cannot pull from the remote registry.
 See the [following documentation](https://khulnasoft-lab.github.io/vul/v0.41/docs/scanner/misconfiguration/policy/builtin/#policy-distribution) for further details.

 ## Comparison with examples
 ### Simple scan
-#### With Vul
+#### With Tunnel
 ```shell
 $ vul config <dir>
 ```